 |European Union Electricity Market Glossary|

-The Activation Optimisation Function is responsible for using the algorithm which is commonly developed by the TSOs.
+The activation optimisation function is responsible for using the algorithm which is commonly developed by the Transmission System Operators (TSOs).

 In order to implement this activation process robust communication procedures are required between the common function and the controlling units/operators.